China seeks to allay fears over Belt and Road debt risks

 “We should strengthen debt and risk management.
 We should objectively and fully understand debt problems of developing countries,” he added.

-“Investment decisions should...effectively control risks and fully consider a country’s overall debt capacity and ensure debt is sustainable.”
+“Investment decisions should ... effectively control risks and fully consider a country’s overall debt capacity and ensure debt is sustainable.”

 In a nod to debt concerns, a draft communique seen by Reuters said that 37 world leaders attending the summit will agree to project financing that respects global debt goals and promotes green growth.